antek5421/file-sender/README.md

 - **Encryption**: Files will be encrypted during transfer to ensure secure communication between the client and server.
 - **Authentication**: Add user authentication to verify the sender and recipient before file transfer.
-- **File Integrity Check**: Implement checks to verify that the file was received correctly and has not been tampered with during the transfer.
 - **Multithreading**: Improve performance by enabling the server to handle multiple clients simultaneously using threads.

 ## Requirements